gecko0307/wp-get-external-images/README.md

 Once complete, all external image URLs found in published posts will be replaced with links to copies in your own Media Library.

+It is recommended to deactivate the plugin after the import is complete.

 ## Notes

 - Only published posts are processed